modernish/modernish/README.md

   incompatible with other shells: on the one hand, (d)ash does not accept
   `eval -- "$command"` whereas on other shells this is necessary if the command starts with a `-`, or the command would be interpreted as an option to `eval`.
-  A simple workaround is to prefix arbitary commands with a space.
+  A simple workaround is to prefix arbitrary commands with a space.
   [Both situations are POSIX compliant](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_19_16), but since they are incompatible without a workaround,the minority situation is labeled here as a QuiRK.